Book Giveaway: T. Desmond Alexander, Face to Face with God

 Longman, III, Tremper.
 Revelation through Old Testament Eyes.
 Grand Rapids, Mich.: Kregel Academic, 2022.
 351 pp. Pb. $29.99 Link to Kregel Academic

 This new volume in Kregel’s Through Old Testament Eyes is the first written by an Old Testament scholar.
 Longman is well-known in Old Testament circles for his excellent commentaries on wisdom literature.
 He wrote the NIVAC commentary on Daniel (Zondervan, 1999) and How to Read Daniel (IVP Academic, 2020).
-This new commentary on Revelation in Kregel’s “Through Old Testament Eyes” is a basic commentary on the English text, with a special emphasis on using the Old Testament to illuminate aspects a New Testament book.
+This new commentary on Revelation in Kregel’s “Through Old Testament Eyes” is a basic commentary on the English text, with a special emphasis on using the Old Testament to illuminate aspects of a New Testament book.

 There are several types of sidebars throughout the commentary.
 “What the Structure Mean?” appears at the beginning of a new unit, offering a summary and overview of the chapter.
 Many chapters include a “Through the Old Testament Eyes” sidebar.
-These focus on the Old Testament in more detail that the regular commentary.
+These focus on the Old Testament in more detail than the regular commentary.
 For example, commenting on Revelation 7:9, “every nation, tribe, people, and language,” Longman connects this to Abraham, to whom God promised “all people on earth would be blessed through him” (Gen 12:3).
 Longman points out the phrase “nation, tribe, people, and language” is not the same, but reminiscent of a phrase found in Genesis 10, the theological origins of various languages before the tower of Babel story in Genesis 11.

 In the context of the seven bowls of God’s wrath in chapter 15, Longman suggests that the plagues on Egypt influenced these bowls of God’s wrath.
 He therefore surveys the plagues and compares them to Revelation 16.
 He concludes, “just as the Egyptian plagues overtook a recalcitrant leader, pharaoh, who represented a Kingdom that exploited God’s people, so the plagues described by Revelation come on those who resist God and persecute his people” (229).
 And like the Egyptian plagues, those who experience the wrath of God do not repent, but only further resist God.

 Sidebars entitled “Going deeper” are an application based on the text.
 For example, commenting on wealth in Revelation 18, Longman suggests the seductive power of wealth is a common biblical theme.
-The Bible is not anti-money, but it is against the strong desire to accumulate wealth.
+The Bible is not anti-money but against the strong desire to accumulate wealth.
 Commenting on idolatry and adultery in Revelation 17, he connects the Whore of Babylon to the Old Testament, primarily Hosea, Ezekiel 16, 23, but also to Ephesians 5: 21-33 (the church as a pure, spotless bride).
-Commenting on the judgments in revelation 16, he makes a slight nod to Christian responsibility to care for the environment rather than a “let it all burn” attitude.
+Commenting on the judgments in Revelation 16, he makes a slight nod to Christian responsibility to care for the environment rather than a “let it all burn” attitude.

 Conclusion.
 Longman achieves his goal in Revelation: Through Old Testament Eyes to shed light on Revelation based on the Old Testament.
 This commentary will serve pastors and teachers well as they study this difficult book of the New Testament.